alexghergh/command-line-cheatsheet/zsh/README.md

 modifier instead of `Ctrl`.
 Due to how the terminal sends some key codes and the shell interprets them, the `Esc` key can be shortened to `Alt` in some of the keybinds below, i.e. instead of pressing `Esc; x` as **two separate** keys, `Alt + x` can be pressed instead as a single combination.
+This trick might not work for all terminals (I can confirm that it does work for Konsole, though).
 These keybinds are:
 - `Alt + '`: Quote the current command line by escaping special characters.
 - `Alt + .`: Insert the last argument of the last command.
 Can be repeated to insert the last argument of commands up in history.
 By prepending a numeric